 What conditions can gum surgery treat?

-Periodontitis is a mild form of gum disease in which the gums are red, swollen, and bleed Gingivitis Most often due to poor oral hygiene and the accumulation of plaque and tartar.
+Periodontitis is a mild form of gum disease in which the gums are red, swollen and bleeding.
+Gingivitis is most often caused by poor oral hygiene and the buildup of plaque and tartar.

 Effective treatment Under the supervision of a doctor, the condition can be reversed and we get healthy gums.

-Periodontitis or periodontitis is a more serious form of periodontal disease as it worsens Gingivitis It progresses, triggering an inflammatory response that destroys bone and tissue.
+Periodontitis is a more serious form of periodontal disease in which gingivitis worsens and progresses, triggering an inflammatory response that destroys bone and tissue.

 During this inflammatory process, the inflamed gums begin to separate from the teeth, creating spaces called pockets that trap bacteria and lead to infection.
 As a result, tooth loss and bone damage can occur.